Is Mainstream Science Blind?

 A bad purpose.

-Why is mainstream science blind about consciousness?
+Why is mainstream science blind to consciousness?

 What scares the living hell out of many established scientists is that something immaterial exists, especially something as ineffable as consciousness.